Sugar-Free Pumpkin Bread

 - Bake at 400F/200C for about 30 minutes, or until a toothpick comes out clean.

-- We ate them cut in half through the middle with a little butter spread on; hope you enjoy!
+- We ate the little loaves of Sugar-Free Pumpkin Bread cut in half with a little butter spread on; hope you enjoy!

 Sugar-Free Pumpkin Bread